erikyo/cf7-smtp/README.txt

 = How add a custom template? =

-1. Into your template folder create a directory "templates"
+1. Into your template folder create a directory `templates`
 2. download the default template from [here](https://github.com/erikyo/cf7-smtp/blob/main/templates/default.html) and name it default-(*CONTACTFORMID*)-(*LANGUAGE*).html (replace *CONTACTFORMID* and *LANGUAGE* with the right references)
 3. You can, in addition, customize logo, website link and other template parts. wiki/GitHub